ipmjs/ipmjs/readme.md

 ####Motivation
 __March 22, 2016__ will forever be remembered for all of us who is hooked on __npm__ and its beautiful ecosystem of modules.
 This was the day when [Azer](https://twitter.com/azerbike) rightfully rage-quited because kik decided to send its lawyers and claim ownership of his package name 'kik', which the author refused. kik then contacted npm which gave kik the ownership. derp.

-Azer unpublished all of his ~250 npm packages which according to npm, resulted in hundreds of broken builds every second worldwide.
+Azer unpublished all of his ~250 npm packages which according to npm, resulted in hundreds of broken builds every second worldwide. double-derp.

 ####What is the problem?
 Node.js is dependent on npm to be functional, since the majority of web developers use it to manage dependencies in their projects. npm is also a for-profit company which could be a problem since